senaite/senaite2.com/docs/quickstart.md

 - Login Name: `labman`
 - Password: `labman`

 Press the *Log in* button.
-Note that *Eugene Krabs* is displayed now in the blue box at top-right corner.
+Note that *Lab Manager* is displayed now in the blue box at top-right corner.